 If the soil is wet, it will stay wet longer, and the plant may suffer from root damage due to rot.
 You may also see signs of decay on your plants.

-Some symptoms of plants when the humidity is too high include:
+Plants may display some of the following symptoms when the humidity level is too high for them:

 - Mold on leaves or flowers